csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 **Site 1: Bronx County, NY**

 Household crowding in New York City has been an issue that has worsened over the last decade.
-A report released by the city's comptroller's office in October 2015 details crowding conditions in each of the five boroughs, increasing 15.8 percent city-wide between 2005 and 2013.
-The Bronx was the borough (county) with the most crowded households, with 12.4 percent of its housing units being crowded.
+A report released by the Office of Comptroller of New York City in October 2015 details crowding conditions in each of the five (5) boroughs, with an increase of 15.8 percent city-wide between 2005 and 2013.
+The Bronx was the borough (county) with the most crowded households, with 12.4 percent of all of its housing units being crowded.

-Based on the overall Social Vulnerability Index (SVI), crowding conditions, and Coronavirus infections, Bronx County is the most vulnerable county.
-Within this borough, Highbridge/Concourse Village was one of the most affected community districts by the Covid-19 based on antibody result data released by the NYC Health Department.
+Based on the overall Social Vulnerability Index (SVI), crowding conditions and COVID-19 infections, the Bronx County is the most vulnerable county.
+Within this borough, Highbridge/Concourse Village was one of the most affected community districts by the COVID-19 based on antibody result data released by the NYC Health Department.
 It also has some of the highest levels of crowding vulnerability at the census tract level.
 Below is a case study that compares county and census tract vulnerability.

 <img src="/summer2020_research/images/crowding/Bronx_County_Satellite_-01.png" alt="Bronx County, NY" class="full-img">